 - Reclining Bound Angle Pose

-- The reclining bound angle pose is a relaxing asana that strengthens thighs muscles.
+- The reclining bound angle pose is a relaxing asana that strengthens thigh muscles.

 The Bottom Line

 If you’ve been experiencing pain in your feet, ankles, or knees due to flat arches.
-And want a workout that will reduce this discomfort, consider practicing some of these 12 best yoga poses for flat feet.
+If and want a workout that will reduce this discomfort, consider practicing some of these 12 best yoga poses for flat feet.
 These exercises are great for people with normal foot arches as well.